Neurodiversity in the Workplace Information and Education Toolkit

 Dyscalculia

-Click on the page link below for a table of strengths and talents, other traits and misconceptions.
+Click on the page link below for information on Dyscalculia and for a table of strengths and talents, other traits and misconceptions.

 Dysgraphia